 RSS Resources:

-- Wikipedia/RSS – General information about the benefits of using RSS.
+- Wikipedia.org/RSS – General information about using RSS feeds.

 Congratulations!
-Now you know how to find your WordPress RSS feed, how to use your WordPress RSS feed to get your content syndicated online, and how to display someone else’s content on your site via RSS feeds.
+Now you know how to find your WordPress RSS feed, how to use your WordPress RSS feed to get your content syndicated online, and how to display someone else’s content on your site via their RSS feed.

-Hopefully, you now have a better understanding of problems that can affect your web site and how WordPress can help you build a better business online.
-To read more about using WordPress for a business website or blog please see other great articles and tutorials on this site.
+Hopefully, this post has given you a better understanding of problems that can affect your website and how WordPress can help you build a better business online.
+To learn more about the benefits of using WordPress for a business website or blog please click on links to visit our related posts section.